One of London’s smaller industrial heritage museums is usually open just one Sunday per month, but is about to start opening on Saturdays as well.

 The Kirkaldy Testing Museum is housed in the same impressive building in Southwark that was built by David Kirkaldy, one of the pioneers of testing metals for their strength.

 Not an idle scientific curiosity, but to ensure that materials were safe for construction.
-And his masterpiece was a gigantic machine which could test an entire girder to see if it met the standards required.
+And his masterpiece was a gigantic machine that could test an entire girder to see if it met the standards required.

 The museum houses this monster machine, and also a range of smaller testing machines.